Wednesday, February 11, 2026

 And don’t think Adriel did Milana’s entirely on his own, with some rightful manual labor from Cameron.
 No. Milana’s was an East Coast-to-West Coat endeavor: Family exchanged recipes.
 Some even ventured out to help craft the pies.

-“My Dad actually came out for the real estate but when 2008 hit, it was time to pivot,” Cameron said.
+“I actually came out for the real estate, but when 2008 hit, it was time to pivot,” Adriel said.
 “And that required a lotta help.
-There’s no question: Milana’s wouldn’t be here without my Dad’s family and without Long Beach.”
+There’s no question: Milana’s wouldn’t be here without my family and without Long Beach.”

 Milana’s pizza?
 Consistent, evolves when needed, and a community staple.